Korczowa

 Before World War II the settlement was a farmstead in Gnojnice which were a suburb of nearby Krakowiec.

-In 2006 the village had a population of 660.

 The Korczowa-Krakovets road border crossing with Ukraine is located nearby.
 As Poland became part of the Schengen Area on 21 December 2007, this border crossing is a Schengen external border.
 The European route E40 crosses the border here.
 The eastern terminus of Poland's A4 motorway and National Road 94 are located at Korczowa.